Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow: Studied locations

 \section{Studied locations}

-Motorway interchanges are important junctions in traffic networks and usually provide more than one function.
-They establish a connection between two (or more) motorways, they allow traffic participants to change the course of direction and, in some cases, they function as an entry point into the motorway network.
-Unfortunately, as useful as they are, interchanges also have downsides during heavily trafficked periods.
-Due to their structure, combined with the fact that on- and off-ramps act as bottlenecks \cite{Kerner_2004,Kerner_2009}, motorway interchanges are very likely to be an origin of traffic congestion during rush hours.
-This is especially the case for motorway interchanges connecting regularly high trafficked motorways.
-Apart from inducing traffic congestion, motorway interchanges are capable of spreading congestion into other parts of the motorway network they connect with.
-As a result, congestion may propagate through on- and off-ramps onto connected motorways or urban traffic networks, which subsequently leads to a deterioration of the present traffic situation.
+Interchanges are important nodes in transportation networks and typically serve more than one function.
+They provide a connection between two (or more) motorways, allow travelers to change direction, and in some cases serve as an entry point to the motorways network.
+They also have drawbacks during heavy traffic periods.
+Due to their structure, combined with the fact that on- and off-ramps act as bottlenecks \cite{Kerner_2004,Kerner_2009}, motorway interchanges are very likely to be a source of traffic congestion during rush hours.
+This is particularly true for interchanges that connect highly trafficked motorways.
+In addition to inducing congestion, interchanges have the potential to spread congestion to other parts of the motorway network.
+Congestion can spread through on-ramps and off-ramps to connected motorways or urban traffic networks, resulting in a deterioration of the current traffic situation.

 With regard to the characteristics mentioned above, we consider motorway interchanges and connected motorways for our study.
 We explore three different, heavily trafficked motorway segments in NRW, Germany.
 Two of these segments are motorway interchanges while the third is a part of motorway A3 connecting two interchanges.
 All three studied locations including the sections with loop detectors are shown in Fig.~\ref{fig:map_locations}.
 The numbering of sections is chosen in a way that the direction of traffic flow goes from larger section numbers to smaller section numbers.
 As a consequence, congestion propagates from smaller section numbers to larger section numbers.
 The calculation of responses is done on spatially subsequent sections.
 In addition, \fig{fig:avg_data_locations} illustrates the overall traffic situation on workdays with averaged data for all studied locations.
 Here we would like to take the opportunity to point out that the velocity in Figs. 3 and 4 in \cite{Gartzke2022} are given in the unit of veh/min instead of veh/h.